isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Most compilers already warn about simple cases and has the information to do more.
 Consider any pointer returned from a function suspect.
 Use containers, resource handles, and views (e.g., `span` known not to be resource handles) to lower the number of cases to be examined.
-For starters, consider every class with a destructor a resource handle.
+For starters, consider every class with a destructor as resource handle.

-### <a name="Cr-templates"></a> Use templates to express containers (and other resource handles)
+### <a name="Cr-templates"></a>Use templates to express containers (and other resource handles)

 ##### Reason